PreferredAI/cornac/README.md

 ratio_split = RatioSplit(data=ml_100k, test_size=0.2, rating_threshold=4.0, exclude_unknowns=False)
 ```

-Here we use `Probabilistic Matrix Factorization (PMF)` recommender model.
+Instantiate models that we want to evaluate.
+Here we use `Probabilistic Matrix Factorization (PMF)` as an example.
 ```python
 from cornac.models import PMF